38+ Scary Alcoholism Statistics to Help You Quit for Good

-Alcohol Abuse Facts and Statistics
+Really Grim Alcohol Abuse Facts & Stats

-23. There are 5 subtypes of alcoholics.
+22. There are 5 subtypes of alcoholics.

 They are the Young Adult subtype, Young Antisocial subtype, Functional subtype, Intermediate Familial subtype, and Chronic Severe subtype.

-26. Alcohol abuse is the third largest cause of death in the US.
+25. Alcohol abuse is the third largest cause of death in the US.

-28. 25% of women dealing with an eating disorder have AUD.
+27. 25% of women dealing with an eating disorder have AUD.

 This comes as no surprise as eating disorders can be a type of mental disorder, which tends to accompany substance abuse.

-31. Alcohol worsens depression in the long term.
+30. Alcohol worsens depression in the long term.

 While some people expect a short-term energy boost after taking alcohol, it can only intensify depression symptoms (insomnia, fatigue, aches, etc.).

-32. Alcohol withdrawal death rate is 20% (if left untreated).
+31. Alcohol withdrawal death rate is 20% (if left untreated).

 Quitting alcohol completely is not recommended by physicians as it can have a deadly outcome, apart from some other complications which occur during withdrawal such as infections, gastrointestinal bleeding, pancreatitis, liver failure, etc.

-Drugs and Alcohol Abuse Statistics and Facts
+Drugs and Alcohol Abuse Statistics & Facts

-34. Teenage alcohol abuse statistics report alcohol is deadlier than all other drugs.
+35. Teenage alcohol abuse statistics report alcohol is deadlier than all other drugs.

 (City Vision University)